Product News

 If you need to notify HMRC that this is the final EPS for the tax year and / or the PAYE scheme has ceased, just tick the 'Final EPS for the tax year' box and if relevant, the 'This is the final EPS because the PAYE scheme has ceased option' and select the cessation date.

-Note: You cannot send a cessation date in the future.
+Note: You and your clients cannot send a cessation date in the future.

-Your EPS is now ready to submit!
-All you need to do is click the submit button and your EPS will be filed with HMRC
+The EPS is now ready to submit!
+All you and your clients need to do is click the submit button and the EPS will be filed with HMRC

 That’s not all, folks!

-Within the EPS report you can now download the full XML file so you can review it if there's errors in the submission or, in case you want to print it and perhaps make a XML based paper airplane.
+Within the EPS report you and your clients can now download the full XML file to review if there's errors in the submission or, in case you and your clients want to print it and perhaps make a XML based paper airplane.

 So there you have it - 3 new EPS options in KeyPay to help keep you compliant and make life easier.